-- o a romantic relationship
+- a romantic relationship

 - o as a mentor

 - o an authority figure

 - o a dominant and persistent figure.

-A groomer can use the same sites, games and apps as young people, spending time learning about a young person's interests and use this to build a relationship with them.
+A groomer can use the same sites, games and apps as young people, spending time learning about a young person's interests and using this to build a relationship with them.
 Children can be groomed online through:

-- social media networks - text messages and messaging apps, like Whatsapp - o email - text, voice and video chats in forums, games and apps.
+- social media networks - text messages and messaging apps, like WhatsApp - email - text, voice and video chats in forums, games and apps.